NoahY/q2a-newsletter/README.rst

 To output static files you need to find a location that is writeable by PHP.
 The default is to write to the plugin dir itself, which is probably not writeable.
 On Linux, something like this works:

-  touch newsletter.html
-  touch newsletter.pdf
+  touch newsletter.html newsletter.pdf
-  chmod 777 newsletter.html newsletter.pdf
+  chmod 666 newsletter.html newsletter.pdf

 ------------
 PDF File